abinnquist/fNIRSpreProcessing/README.md

 To download: clone or pull repo to your desired local directory.
 Then add folder and subfolders to your Matlab path via: addpath(genpath('[YOUR DIRECTORY]'));

+NOTE: practiceProcess.m is to get a better understanding of how the script is running through preprocessing.
+Do not use this if you are batch processing.
+The script is there for learning our pipeline.

 OPTION 1: as a script
 -Change the inputs on runPreproc.m
 -Ensure you are in the over arching folder that fNIRSpreProcessing is stored in